Popular Models

 Examples

 The following algorithm selects a volatile asset at the beginning of each month.
 It gets the Tiingo News articles that were released for the asset over the previous 10 days and then feeds them into the pre-trained FinBERT model.
 It then aggregates the sentiment scores of all the news releases.
 If the aggregated sentiment score is positive, it enters a long position for the month.
-If it's negative, it enters a long position for the month.
+If it's negative, it enters a short position for the month.

 The following algorithm selects a volatile asset at the beginning of each month.
 It gets the Tiingo News articles that were released for the asset over the previous 30 days to generate the training set.
 The label is the market return that occurs from the current news release to the next news release.
 The algorithm then fine-tunes the model, calculates the sentiment, and rebalances the portfolio.